 For larger items like mirrors or framed artwork, use cardboard corner protectors to prevent damage to the edges

 Pack electronics in their original packaging if possible.
 If not, use foam padding and bubble wrap to protect them

 Consider carrying particularly valuable or sentimental items, such as jewellery, on your persons

 Let Saint Removals take care of your packing needs!

 Packing fragile items for moving sounds pretty simple, right?
 Well, it can actually be quite tricky.
 You’d be amazed at just how many mishaps we see from people packing their own delicate items.
 Whether it’s due to not using enough protective material or forgetting to label the box correctly - we see breakages all the time.

 So why not leave it to the experts?
 We do this day in, day out using industry-standard protective materials.
-This means you can feel confident your glassware will stay in one piece during the whole part of our process.
+This means you can feel confident your glassware will remain in one piece during the whole part of our moving process.
 From packing to transportation, and even whilst in storage if that’s what you need.
 And if it doesn’t?
 Then we’re insured for that, of course!